 On June 22, the Salisbury Township School District board held its regular monthly meeting via Zoom to review several important topics.
 The meeting is the first on the heels of the momentous decision to reconfigure the district.

 Several topics were covered, but the subject that loomed large over the proceedings of the evening was the announcement of the resignation of board member Courtney Gibbs.

 Board member Sarah Nemitz read Gibbs’ letter of resignation to commit the statement to the board minutes.

-On March 4 at Salisbury Middle School, the Salisbury Township School District Board of Directors held a special meeting addressing the possible closure of Western Salisbury Elementary School to help the district rectify a deepening budget deficit.
+On June 3, the Salisbury Township School District board held a special meeting via Zoom to vote on the closure of Western Salisbury Elementary School in a reconfiguration of the grades in the district.

 The meeting opened with a period for public comment, with most input advocating strongly against the closure but also with many voices calling for an end to staffing and programming cuts in Salisbury schools.

 On June 3, the Salisbury Township School Board held its monthly meeting virtually via Zoom discussing primarily financial matters for the district.

 Connecting an entire school district to a brand new distance-learning program is quite a challenge.
 Coordinator of Technology for Salisbury Township School District Chris Smith talked with The Press about how the program got up and running so smoothly and talked about some of the behind-the-scenes aspects of assisting students with their devices.

 Q: Who is responsible for technical support during distance learning?